Before hopping on a bus to explore Sin City, check out our Las Vegas Strip map 2022 to plan your routes.

 Bonus: Big Bus

 Buses don’t have to only be for convenience.
 Instead of walking the Strip, jump on a double-decker bus to sit back, relax and view Las Vegas from an open-air vehicle.
 Big Bus is an international travel line that sends guests on an exciting ride to experience cities in a fun, unique way, and their fleet of Las Vegas buses travels down the best routes in Las Vegas.
+Think of it as the bus version of a penthouse on the Las Vegas Strip.

 Do More Traveling on the Strip